amiaopensource/av-python-carpentry/setup.md

 ### Homebrew (macOS/Linux)
 1. Open a macOS Terminal window or Linux shell prompt.
 2. Go [here](https://brew.sh/) and copy the long line of code under the heading "Installation."
   ```
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
   ```
 3. Paste that into the macOS Terminal or Linux shell prompt and hit Return when prompted.
 You may be prompted for a password.
 Enter your login password at this point.
-4. Check your installation
+4. Check your installation.
   ```
   brew --version
   ```